chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 ## Computing diversity

-Another natural metric is to measure 'how much variation' there is by computing the average evolutionary distances between haplotypes.
-The simplest way is just to count the number of mutations that differ between each pair of haplotypes, on average across pairs.
+A natural metric is to measure 'how much variation' there is by computing the average number of mutations that separate different haplotypes - **average number of pairwise differences**, also known as **nucleotide diversity**.

-The idea is that (ignoring recombination for a moment) - mutations that seperate two samples represent those that have occurred since their most recent common ancestor.
-Roughtly speaking the number of mutations 'counts' the evolutionary distance between the haplotypes.
-A natural metric is thus **number of pairwise differences** between the two haplotypes.

-Let's see how distantly related the haplotypes are on average, by computing the  **average number of pairwise differences** between different haplotypes - also known as **nucleotide diversity** - now.
 To do this we'll write a function which loops over all pairs of haplotypes in the data.

 :::tip Note